Data Governance, Integrity

 What is the secret of sustained success?

 In his 2015 book Legacy, James Kerr delivers 15 lessons which evidence why the New Zealand “All Blacks” are and remain to be, the most consistent and successful rugby union team of the last 100 years.
-Built around a value based culture, the All Blacks have won over 75% of all the international games they have played maintaining a high performance statistic throughout different generations and players.
+Built around a value based culture, the All Blacks have won over 75% of all the international games they have played, and maintained high performance statistics throughout different generations and players.
 Whilst the personnel change, the resultant success remains the same on account of the culture that they have developed and within which the players operate.

 The implementation of a culture to achieve a desired outcome has to move beyond the recognised and traditional approaches towards total quality management.
 To create a culture whereby all the stakeholders are encouraged to unconsciously incorporate quality into their everyday activities, in essence to be sentient to their surroundings and their actions such that self-inspection is both continuous and inherent, requires a mind-set that is not just reflective of the regulations but which is instilled through values and an understanding that, as in the case of the All Blacks, “many of us are more capable than some of us but none of us is as capable as all of us”.